huynhicode/huynhicode/README.md

 ### Hello 💃🏻

-I am a UX Engineer deeply dedicated to improving digital interactions.
-My responsibilities revolve around connecting design and development, ensuring the delivery of engaging, user-focused solutions that enhance the overall digital experience.
+I'm a UX Engineer with a deep commitment to enhancing digital experiences.
+I’m passionate about bridging the gap between design and development - and ultimately delivering interactive, user-centered solutions that elevate the overall digital experience.

 I am a big fan of open-source technology - here are a few of my favorite tools: